na-na-hi/renget/archive/LiminalCrossroads5.md

 __________________________

-“...but then right afterwards, like… okay, so get this…” the lavender bipedal cat sitting across them narrates, barely able to contain a snicker as he tells his ludicrous tale over the half-finished plates.
+“...but then right afterwards, like… okay, so get this…” a lavender bipedal cat sitting across them narrates, barely able to contain a snicker as he tells his ludicrous tale over the half-finished plates.
 “The goofy fuck—and I *swear* I’m not making this up… the motherfucker pauses for a bit… and shouts ‘**ALLAHU AKBAR!**‘, *blasting* us both to the wall with his Disarming Voice!”

 “Naaaah!”
 Gill nearly yells as he’s overcome by laughter.